spooki-chan/CS-31_SDGP/README.md

 - Users should be able to view recipes to their likings.
 - After viewing the recipes, the user should have the ability to show their response by liking, disliking the content.
+- Recipies should be reccomended according to the users mood.